augustomesquita/technical-test/README.md

 Let's add a new user.
 Open the **POST** section and click on **"Try it out"** button.

 The below window will appear.
-Fill with the JSON information want  for your new user and click **"Execute"** button in the bottom.
+Fill with the JSON information wanted for your new user and click **"Execute"** button in the bottom.

 ![alt text](https://github.com/Augustomesquita/technical-test/blob/master/figures/figure1.png)